-Employment Agreements with NEOs
+Employment Agreements with Current NEOs

 We have entered into an employment agreement with Dr. Milne, dated as of April 7, 2010.
-The employment agreement confirms Dr. Milne's title, compensation arrangements and eligibility for benefits made available to employees generally.
-The employment agreement with Dr. Milne provides that she is eligible to receive an annual cash bonus, as determined by the Board of Directors in its sole discretion, with a target of 40% of her annual base salary earned in such particular calendar year, which percentage shall be subject to adjustment from time to time by the Board of Directors in its sole discretion.
-The Board of Directors has approved for 2019 a target cash bonus (expressed as a percentage of base salary) of up to 50% for Dr. Milne based on its assessment of the Company's performance against established annual goals.
+The employment agreement confirms Dr. Milne's title, compensation arrangements, and eligibility for benefits made available to employees generally.
+The employment agreement with Dr. Milne provides that she is eligible to receive an annual cash bonus, as determined by the board of directors in its sole discretion, with a target of 40% of her annual base salary earned in such particular calendar year, which percentage shall be subject to adjustment from time to time by the Board of Directors in its sole discretion.
+The Board of Directors determines the amount of the bonus, if any, based on its assessment of Dr. Milne's performance and that of Catabasis against appropriate goals established annually by the Board of Directors after consultation with Dr. Milne.
+The Board of Directors has approved for 2016 a target cash bonus (expressed as a percentage of base salary) of up to 40% for Dr. Milne.

-The Board of Directors has approved for 2019 a target cash bonus of up to 40% of annual base salary for each of Dr. Donovan and for Dr. Nichols, as determined in the sole discretion of the Board of Directors, based on its assessment of their respective performance and that of Catabasis against established annual goals.
+The Board of Directors has approved for 2016 a target cash bonus (expressed as a percentage of base salary) of up to 45% for Mr. Modi and up to 35% for Dr. Donovan, as determined in the sole discretion of the Board of Directors based on its assessment of their respective performance and that of Catabasis against established annual goals.

 Each of Drs.
-Milne, Donovan and Nichols is an employee at will and is entitled to certain benefits upon termination pursuant to our Severance Benefits Plan, or the Severance Plan, which was adopted by the Board of Directors in April 2016, as further described below.
+Milne and Donovan and Mr. Modi is an employee at will and is entitled to certain benefits upon termination pursuant to our Severance Benefits Plan, or the Severance Plan, which was adopted by the Board of Directors in April 2016, as further described below.
 In connection with the adoption of the Severance Plan, each of Drs.
-Milne, Donovan and Nichols has acknowledged that their entitlement to severance benefits is governed by the terms of the Severance Plan and that any terms of their employment agreement or offer letter, as applicable, relating to severance have been superseded in their entirety by the terms of the Severance Plan.
+Milne and Donovan and Mr. Modi has acknowledged that their entitlement to severance benefits is governed by the terms of the Severance Plan and that the terms of their employment agreement or offer letter, as applicable, have been superseded in their entirety by the terms of the Severance Plan.